FleekHQ/fleek-docs/docs/dfinity-hosting/site-deployment.md

 Below are the build parameters which you can modify.

 - `Branch`: Right after your Repository, you can select the proper branch for your deployment.
-- `Framework`: If Fleek doesn't autodetect the proper framework, you can select one of our automatically supported ones from the list.
+- `Framework`: If Fleek doesn't auto-detect the proper framework, you can select one of our automatically supported ones from the list.
 - `Docker image`: The name of the docker image on [docker hub](https://hub.docker.com/) in which your site will be built, defaults to `node:slim`.
 Fleek provides [images for many popular frameworks](https://hub.docker.com/orgs/fleek/repositories), but you can use any that suits your project.
 - `Build command`: The commands to execute to build the site.
 EG: `npm install && npm run build`
 - `Publish directory`: The name of the directory containing the `index.html` file of your site after it has been built